ARMmbed/uvisor/docs/core/PORTING.md

         └── ${family}          # The release libraries end up here.
 ```

 Each `[*]` indicates a file you must create during the porting process.
-Details for each of them are presented below.
-The snippets that we show refer to the configurations discussed in the previous example.
+See details for each of them below.
+The snippets refer to the configurations discussed in the previous example.

 ---